Zhenghao-Dai/CovidMap/README.md

 # Map Covid Team 3

-Map Covid is an Android app that tracks Covid information for 5 cities arround Los Angeles.
+Map Covid is an Android app that tracks Covid information for 5 cities around Los Angeles.

 ## Requirement